aniketddeshmukh/stock-news/README.md

-# stock-news
+# Stock News Alert
-Alert which sends news of a particular stock in a message format on mobile when that stock is up/down by particular percentage using Alphavantage API, News API and Twilio API.
+The project retrieves stock data and relevant news for a given stock (e.g., "STOCK_NAME").
+It fetches the latest stock prices for today and yesterday from Alpha Vantage, calculates the percentage change in the stock's closing value, and determines whether the price has increased or decreased.
+If there is a significant price change, it pulls the top three news articles related to the company using the News API.
+The stock performance and news headlines are then formatted and sent as SMS notifications using the Twilio API to a specified phone number.